shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-3D-art-gallery-using-Unity3D.md

 All this details will be either fetched from the Metadata of the NFT (**Title** and **Desc**) while other details (Owner, On Sale and Price) will be fetched from the Marketplace smart contract.

 Now you can switch back to the 3D view.
-Quickly click on the `Game Window` to have a preview of how this text fields will appear on screen.
+Quickly click on the `Game Window` to have a preview of how these text fields will appear on the screen.

 ![In game view](../../../.gitbook/assets/unity14.png)

 ## Writing scripts for displaying information

-If now we try to play our Game, you will notice that the texts constantly appear on the screen.
+If now we try to play our game, you will notice that the texts constantly appear on the screen.
 We want the text to appear only when we move close to some artwork.
-In order to do this we will have to take help of scripts (Uinty3D uses C# for writing scripts).
+In order to do this, we will have to take the help of scripts (Uinty3D uses C# for writing scripts).
 Before we start writing our scripts we do two small tweaks:

 - Add `Player` Tag: Tags are used so that any script used in a game can identify a GameObject that belongs to a particular type.
 You can read about it in details [here](https://docs.unity3d.com/2019.4/Documentation/Manual/Tags.html).
 Select the `FirstPerson - AIO` from the `Hierarchy Window` and check in the top of `Inspector Window` whether it is tagged as `Player`.
 If not, click on the drop down menu and select the `Player` tag.